 Trunks fumbled with the garments sliding them on and pulling the boots on as quickly as he possibly could.
 He tugged on the collar of the shirt and pulled it down around his metal one.
-He looked down at himself.
+He looked down at his new appearance and despite himself almost smiled.
 It had been a while since he had worn clothing that actually fit him, and the change was nice.

 "Nappa!"
 The commanding voice of the prince rang through the room, and Trunks looked over to the door, where the voice was coming from.
 "Let's go, already!"

 The bald man, or Nappa, grumbled something and reached over and grabbed Trunks by the back of his collar and pulled him through the curtain and shoved him before the Prince.
-He grabbed a fist full of Trunks' wet hair and pushed his face down curving his spine, forcing him into a bow.
+He grabbed the back of Trunks' head and pushed his face down curving his spine, forcing him into a bow.
 When he was released, Trunks hovered in the position for a moment, before he heard Vegeta snap his fingers.
-He raised his head first and then stood up.
+He raised his head first and then taking it as a sign to rise, stood up.
 There was something oddly familiar about the man standing in front of him, but Trunks couldn't quite place what it was.
 Vegeta stared at him for a few moments, and little did Trunks know, a similar thought process was going though his mind.
 Vegeta turned and walked away.
 "He'll ride with you."